FelixDux/impact-oscillator/README.md

 # Impact Oscillator
 ## Overview
 This project is an opportunity for me to gain experience of functional programming in [Elixir](https://elixir-lang.org/), while at the same time indulging in a bit of nostalgia by revisiting the research I did for my PhD.
-I have not kept up to date with research developments in the field since I left academia and so nothing in this project is likely to contribute to current research.
+I have not kept up to date with developments in the field since I left academia and so nothing in this project is likely to contribute to current research.
 Instead my aim is to reproduce the programming aspects of the work I did then, but with the benefit of 3 decades of software engineering experience and using a language and programming techniques which were not available back then.

 ## Installing and Running
 ### Prerequisites